12 Uncrowded Lakes to Stay and Play at in British Columbia - Land of Hidden Waters

 Dutch Lake │ Jonny Bierman

-LOWER NORTH THOMPSON VALLEY
+BEST LAKES IN THE LOWER NORTH THOMPSON VALLEY

 10. Johnson Lake

 Often referred to as the “Caribbean of the North,” Johnson Lake features water so clear that you’ll think you’re in Bora Bora or the Maldives!
 The turquoise colour is a result of runoff from nearby melting snow on the mountains, as well as an underground spring filtered by limestone.
-Activities at Johnson Lake include fishing, paddling, and swimming (although it is a bit chilly!), however, there are limited facilities.
+Activities at Johnson Lake include fishing, paddling, and swimming (although it is chilly!), however, there are limited facilities.
 With only rough logging roads to drive in, no parking lots, no beach areas, very few areas to camp, and zero boat or large RV access, this is an isolated wilderness lake with a fragile ecosystem.
 Visitors must be extremely respectful when visiting.
 Visit our responsible travel page for more information.

 Johnson Lake │ Holly Louwerse Photography